coronadoapps/coronadoapps/README.md

 ## Hi there, I'm stiven 👋
-##### I'm an electronic engineer⚡ & jr software developer👨‍💻 who is passionate about writing code, solving problems, automating stuff, and building software.
+##### I'm an electronic engineer⚡ & software engineer jr👨‍💻 who is passionate about writing code, solving problems, automating stuff, and building software.

 ---
 ### about me in code 📌